Ebrahiminegin67/XAI_multi_agent/README.md

 ![Trip Approval Ontology ERD](images/ontology.png)

 ### Knowledge Graph Implementation by relational Database
+For the prototype, I model the ontology as a lightweight semantic schema stored in a relational structure.
+In the full thesis, this can be replaced with a proper RDF/graph store (Neo4j / GraphDB)
 1. Tables: Employees, TripRequests, Managers, ApprovalDecisions, CompanyPolicies, Budgets, Entitlements.
 2. Relationships: Foreign keys to represent relationships between entities (e.g., TripRequests linked to Employees and Managers).
 3. Semantic reasoning: Implement rules and constraints to evaluate trip requests based on policies, budgets, and entitlements.